RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>5</sup> And the officers shall speak unto the people, saying, What man [is there] that hath built a new house, and hath not dedicated it? let him go and return to his house, lest he die in the battle, and another man dedicate it.
 <sup>6</sup> And what man [is he] that hath planted a vineyard, and hath not [yet] eaten of it? let him [also] go and return unto his house, lest he die in the battle, and another man eat of it.
 <sup>7</sup> And what man [is there] that hath betrothed a wife, and hath not taken her? let him go and return unto his house, lest he die in the battle, and another man take her.
-<sup>8</sup> And the officers shall speak further unto the people, and they shall say, What man [is there that is] fearful and fainthearted ? let him go and return unto his house, lest his brethren’s heart faint as well as his heart.
+<sup>8</sup> And the officers shall speak further unto the people, and they shall say, What man [is there that is] fearful and fainthearted? let him go and return unto his house, lest his brethren’s heart faint as well as his heart.
 <sup>9</sup> And it shall be, when the officers have made an end of speaking unto the people, that they shall make captains of the armies to lead the people.
 <sup>10</sup> When thou comest nigh unto a city to fight against it, then proclaim peace unto it.
 <sup>11</sup> And it shall be, if it make thee answer of peace, and open unto thee, then it shall be, [that] all the people [that is] found therein shall be tributaries unto thee, and they shall serve thee.